 A passport is a booklet (minimum A5 size), written in both English and French, that uniquely identifies a horse throughout its life and has been issued by a recognised PIO / IB.
 The passport details the horse's identity, including its unique life number and microchip number this information will be laminated to prevent alteration.
 The later pages show the veterinary treatment history of the horse, its movement and ownership history, and a declaration as to whether or not the horse is intended for human consumption.

 Applications for passports must be made by the owner of the horse (or the owner's appointed agent) in writing to a PIO / IB and be in the format specified by that PIO / IB.

 A list of PIOs / IBs is available on the GOV.UK website.

 Can I keep a horse without a passport?

-The owner of a horse must obtain an passport for it on or before 30 November of the year of its birth, or by six months after its birth, whichever is the later.
-Only the owner of the horse can apply for an passport.
+The owner of a horse must obtain an passport for it on or before 30 November of the year of its birth or by six months after its birth, whichever is the later.
+Only the owner of the horse can apply for a passport.

 A horse cannot be sold without an passport (veterinary or breed certificates are not sufficient).